armandfardeau/dinghy-ffv4/content/en/docs/settings/positions.md

 ---
-title: "Position of the crew"
+title: Position of the crew
 weight: 2
+display_reading_time: true
+display_share_buttons: true
+navigation:
+  - "/docs/settings/dynamics"
+  - "/docs/settings"
 ---

-# Position of the crew

 The crew position is fundamentally important for the performance of the dinghy.
 It is therefore important to set it correctly.